-All resit and deferred first attempt papers for University Examinations should be in the same format (e.g. written exam, submission) unless otherwise specified in the regulations or examination conventions.
-The following are not considered to be a change in format:
+All resit and deferred first attempt papers for University Examinations should be in the same format (e.g. written exam, submission) as the original assessment unless otherwise specified in the regulations or examination conventions.
+The following are not considered to be a change in format, unless these details were specified in the original examination conventions: